 How then should we take advantage of LinkedIn to build a better future for ourselves?

-Before we dive into the details of how you can boost your business on LinkedIn, let us look at why LinkedIn is so important for your professional success.
+Before we dive into the details of how you can boost your personal brand on LinkedIn, let us look at why LinkedIn is so important for your professional success.

 Officially launched on 5 May 2003, LinkedIn is the number one professional social network in the world.
-Founded by Reid Hoffman, Allen Blue, Konstantin Guericke, Eric Ly and Jean-Luc Vaillant, LinkedIn currently has over 400 million users.
+Founded by Reid Hoffman, Allen Blue, Konstantin Guericke, Eric Ly and Jean-Luc Vaillant, LinkedIn currently has over 706 million users (end 2020).

 Comparatively speaking, LinkedIn has a 2.74% visit to lead conversion ratio compared to Facebook (0.77%) and Twitter (0.69%).
 For B2B marketers and professionals, it sure does sound like a good place to look for business (see chart below from HubSpot).